wukefe/chf/eli/docs/_build/html/_sources/EliReference.txt

    The Eli reference is under construction.
 If you find any problem or you have any suggestion, please leave your comment on our `website`__ or contact us via `email`__.

 :Authors:
    Wai-Mee Ching,
    Hanfeng Chen

 :Contact:  wukefe@gmail.com
 :Released: August, 2015
-:Updated: October, 2015
+:Updated:  August, 2016

 .. toctree::